Jimi92/PopGenScripts/MultiPloidy_VCF_tools/README.md

 This script can handle multiallelic positions.

-If something is wrong please sent an email at demetris.taliadoros@imbim.uu.se
+If something is wrong please send an email at demetris.taliadoros@imbim.uu.se